cockroachdb/docs/v22.2/changefeed-sinks.md

 - The supported cloud schemes are: `s3`, `gs`, `azure`, `http`, and `https`.
 - Both `http://` and `https://` are cloud storage sinks, **not** webhook sinks.
 It is necessary to prefix the scheme with `webhook-` for [webhook sinks](#webhook-sink).

 You can authenticate to cloud storage sinks using `specified` or `implicit` authentication.
 CockroachDB also supports assume role authentication for Amazon S3 and Google Cloud Storage, which allows you to limit the control specific users have over your storage buckets.
-For detail and instructions on authenticating to cloud storage sinks, see [Use Cloud Storage for Bulk Operations — Authentication](cloud-storage-authentication.html).
+For detail and instructions on authenticating to cloud storage sinks, see [Cloud Storage Authentication](cloud-storage-authentication.html).

 Examples of supported cloud storage sink URIs: